-While there are many benefits of qualitative research, there are also limitations including, but not limited to, data interpretation by team members, interpretation of interview questions, interpretation of interview data, acquired knowledge that is not generalizable to other districts.
+While there are many benefits of qualitative research, there are also limitations including, but not limited to, data interpretation by team members, interpretation of interview questions, interpretation of interview data, and acquired knowledge that is not generalizable to other districts.

 Interpretation of interview questions.
-Another limitation is how each COA or school principal interpreted the questions being asked of them during interviews.
-While researcher were, on occasion, asked for clarification during interview session, how a question was internalized, understood, and interpreted was ultimately up to the interviewee and influenced the final answer given to researchers.
+Another limitation is how each COA or school principal interpreted the questions being asked of him or her during interviews.
+While researchers were, on occasion, asked for clarification during interview sessions, how a question was internalized, understood, and interpreted was ultimately up to the interviewee and influenced the final answer given to researchers.